ambroiselebs/api-server/README.md

 $ npm run serve
 ```

+You can change the port of your server in `./resources/config.json`, in the section "server"

 ## 💻 Configuration

 ### Connection to the database :
-The database connection is done in a json file in `./resources/database.json`
+The database connection is done in a json file in `./resources/config.json` in the section "db"
 ```
 host = the ip of your database user = the username that you will use